➰➰➰: one, two, many.

 In programming, recursion refers to the process of a function calling itself, looping infinitely until a final base case is reached.
 As an element of engineering and higher mathematics, recursion is essential.
 Yet while we improve our ability to communicate with machines and machines improve their ability to interact with us, elsewhere in the world there are languages that possess only numbers that can be counted on one hand.

 Such languages – ones that have words for only one, two, and many, like that of the Pirahã of Brazil or the Warlpiri of Australia – defy the accepted notion that all natural languages contain a universal grammar.

-And yet we can only assume that the mental life of an entire people, the Pirahã or the Warlpiri in this case, contains every bit as much complexity as does any other.
-The form in which that complexity manifests must therefore take a shape quite unlike anything we can immediately recognize or even conceive of.
+And yet we can assume that the mental life of an entire people, the Pirahã or the Warlpiri in this case, contains every bit as much complexity as does any other.
+Without linguistic recursion, the form in which that complexity manifests may therefore take a shape quite unlike anything we can immediately recognize or even conceive of.

 As the world continues to witness the loss of the last indigenous languages, so too does it lose the

 complexity by which it might be understood and interacted with.
 Everything is held in the many.
 It makes

 sense that the Pirahã would have a better sense of what that might mean than we do.